allytrope/variant-analysis/README.md

 conda install -c conda-forge mamba conda install -c bioconda snakemake
 ```
 Some will still have to be installed manually outside of conda.
-Depending on which part of the workflow is being used, the following may need to be installed as well and must be accessible through `$PATH`:
+Depending on which part of the workflow is being used, the following may need to be installed as well and must be accessible through `$PATH`.
+The main one being `gatk`.
-* `gatk`
-* `gtool`
-* `lcMLkin`
-* `makeScaffold`
-* `salmon`

-These that aren't available in conda and must be installed using their corresponding download instructions.
-For example,`lcMLkin` can be cloned from the [GitHub page](https://github.com/COMBINE-lab/maximum-likelihood-relatedness-estimation).

 Other necessary libraries have packages and versions stored in `workflow/envs`.
 These will be installed automatically in their own conda environment when running this snakemake pipeline.